Yacksel Ríos: Atlanta Braves

 On January 6, 2023, Ríos signed a minor league contract with the Atlanta Braves organization.
 In 21 appearances for the Triple–A Gwinnett Stripers, Ríos logged a pristine 1.46 ERA with 30 strikeouts and 7 saves across 24 2/3 innings.

 Oakland Athletics

 On June 18, 2023, Ríos was traded to the Oakland Athletics in exchange for cash considerations.
 Two days later, Oakland selected Ríos to their major league roster.
 After three games for Oakland, he was placed on the injured list on June 30 after being diagnosed with Raynaud syndrome.

 Ríos underwent surgery to address the syndrome on July 7, and was transferred to the 60-day injured list the following day.
 On July 17, Ríos underwent season–ending surgery to repair an axillary branch aneurysm in his right shoulder.
 On October 4, Ríos was removed from the 40–man roster and sent outright to the Triple–A Las Vegas Aviators.
 On October 6, Ríos elected free agency.

 New York Mets

 On January 10, 2024, Ríos signed a minor league contract with the New York Mets.
+He made 27 appearances for the Triple-A Syracuse Mets, compiling a 3-1 record and 3.30 ERA with 30 strikeouts and three saves over 30 innings of work.

-He elected free agency on November 6, 2025.
+In 2025, Ríos made four appearances for Syracuse, the Single-A St. Lucie Mets, and rookie-level Florida Complex League Mets, accumulating an 18.00 ERA with three strikeouts across three innings pitched.
+He elected free agency following the season on November 6, 2025.

+Chicago Cubs

+On January 17, 2026, Ríos signed a minor league contract with the Chicago Cubs.
+On April 26, the Cubs selected Ríos' contract, adding him to their active roster.
+He made one appearance for the team, tossing a scoreless 1 2/3 innings against the Los Angeles Dodgers that day.
+On May 3, Ríos was designated for assignment by the Cubs.
+He cleared waivers and was sent outright to the Triple-A Iowa Cubs on May 6.
+Ríos was released by the Cubs organization on June 1.

+LG Twins

+On June 2, 2026, Ríos signed with the LG Twins of the KBO League.
+He made 14 appearances for the Twins, posting a 1–2 record and 3.63 ERA with 17 strikeouts and two saves across 17 2/3 innings pitched.
+Ríos was released by the team on July 21, in anticipation of another foreign player signing (later revealed to be Carlos Carrasco).